REAL ESTATE AND OTHER SECURITIES

 |REAL ESTATE AND OTHER SECURITIES||REAL ESTATE AND OTHER SECURITIES

-The following is a summary of New Residential’s real estate and other securities:
+The following is a summary of Real Estate and Other Securities:

-(A)Fair value, which is equal to carrying value for all securities.
-See Note 13 regarding the estimation of fair value.
+(A)Fair value is equal to the carrying value for all securities.
+See Note 12 regarding the fair value measurements.

 (B)Represents the weighted average of the ratings of all securities in each asset type, expressed as an S&P equivalent rating.
-This excludes the ratings of the collateral underlying 289 bonds with a carrying value of $432.5 million which either have never been rated or for which rating information is no longer provided.
+This excludes the ratings of the collateral underlying 301 bonds with a carrying value of $370.9 million which either have never been rated or for which rating information is no longer provided.
 For each security rated by multiple rating agencies, the lowest rating is used.
 New Residential used an implied AAA rating for the Agency RMBS.
-Ratings provided were determined by third party rating agencies, and represent the most recent credit ratings available as of the reporting date and may not be current.
+Ratings provided were determined by third-party rating agencies and represent the most recent credit ratings available as of the reporting date and may not be current.

 (D)The weighted average life is based on the timing of expected principal reduction on the assets.